atrium — Docs

 What it is

-- A tiling workspace of panes — terminals, editors, a markdown editor, a Chromium browser, git source control, search, and task cards — arranged in splits and rooms (tabs) inside workspaces (projects).
+• A tiling mosaic of panes — terminals, agent chats, editors, a markdown editor, a Chromium browser, git source control, search, and task cards — arranged in splits and rooms inside projects, which are themselves grouped into switchable workspaces.

-- A resumable environment: pane layout, terminal scrollback, working directories, environment, and active agent sessions are journaled to
+• A resumable environment: pane layout, terminal scrollback, working directories, environment, and active agent sessions are journaled to ~/.atrium/ and restored after quits, crashes, and reboots.
+A background daemon keeps agents running even when the window is closed.

-~/.atrium/and restored after quits, crashes, and reboots. - An adapter-driven AI host: Claude Code, Codex, and Gemini are first-class, launched from an in-app picker, with session detection and resume handled by each adapter.
+• An adapter-driven AI host: Claude Code, Codex, Antigravity, Cursor Agent, Grok, Kimi, opencode, Hermes, omp, and pi are first-class, with session detection and resume handled by each adapter.
 Third-party adapters can be built with the declarative SDK v2 manifest.

 What it is not